 - The money needs to be used for tuition and fees, books, supplies, and equipment.

 This covers a lot of situations, but not all.
 You will need to include in taxable income any money that is used to pay for room and board or travel.
 So if you receive a scholarship that covers tuition, room and board, and or a stipend for living expenses for the tax year, you’ll need to pay taxes on the portion of the scholarship that is used for anything other than tuition, books, and supplies.

 And you’ll also need to include in your taxable income any scholarship or grant money that you receive in exchange for teaching, research, or other services.

 Employer tuition assistance or loan repayment

-Some employers offer tuition assistance benefits to their employees.
+Some employers offer tuition assistance benefits to their employees from eligible institutions.
 With this benefit, employers will pay up to a certain amount to help offset the cost of education.
 If you are working and your employer offers tuition assistance, you can exclude up to $5,250 of that benefit from your taxable income each year as long as it was used for eligible expenses, like tuition and fees or books.

-If your employer pays more than $5,250 for your education in a year, you’ll have to include the excess in taxable income.
+If your employer pays more than $5,250 for your higher education in a year, you’ll have to include the remaining balance in taxable income.

-In addition to helping pay for school, more employers are now offering assistance programs to employees who are repaying their student loans.
-Some employers will pay a certain amount monthly towards their employee’s student loans, helping to pay them off faster.
+In addition to helping pay for school, more employers are now offering assistance programs to employees who with their student loan payments.
+Some employers will pay a certain amount monthly towards their employee’s student loan amounts, helping to pay them off faster.